-The Matesel team will supply you with a username and password to log in at Matesel.com.
+The MateSel team will supply you with a username and password to log in at Matesel.com\.
 You can change your password once logged in.

-According to your licence conditions, you will be granted access to one or more of the three versions: "Web", "Windows" and "Batch".
 After logging in, click the Download button, and download the zip file(s) that you need for the Windows and/or Batch version.
 Unzip these to a folder of you choosing on your computer.